Bat mumps virus: Virus replication cycle and interaction with the host

-The replication cycle for BMV has not been studied; however, the replication cycle of the rubulavirus genus as a whole has been studied, so the information listed below is regarding the entire rubulavirus genus.
+The replication cycle for BMV has not been studied; however, the replication cycle of the viruses in Orthorubulavirus as a whole has been studied, so the information listed below is regarding the entire genus.
 The replication cycle is cytoplasmic.

 Entry into cell

-In order for rubulavirus to enter into a host cell, it must first attach on to the host cell's receptors.
+In order for the virus to enter into a host cell, it must first attach on to the host cell's receptors.
 This process is done using the glycoprotein structure that the virus contains.
 The specific receptors used in this process for BMV are unknown, but it has been noted that the BMV virus attaches to the host cell surface receptors via the HN glycoprotein.
 This is done by using the neuraminidase and haemagglutinin capability, as described above.
 BMV requires the expression of sialic acids on its surface of target cells and the F protein must be cleaved in order for host cell binding, and then entry can occur.
 Next, fusion with the plasma membrane occurs, and the ribonucleocapsid from inside the virus is released into the cytoplasm of the host cell.